Using technical noise to increase the signal-to-noise ratio, via imaginary weak values

 Thus, even though the interactions were of different nature, both results should agree with (\ref{P2}).
 The manifestation of $ \Delta ^{-2} + \Delta_p ^2$ in an experiment would be the square of the width of the final measurement, and indeed, in both experiments the final result was proportional to this quantity.
 It was also mentioned in \cite{How}, \cite{HK} and \cite{Brunner} that this method was especially beneficial for technical noise.
 Distinguishing between the coherent width $\Delta ^{-1}$ , and the one caused by technical issues, $ \Delta_p $, can be rather difficult, but it is unnecessary in our formalism.

 Unlike the common practice in quantum metrology \cite{metro, esch}, our results do not require the meters to be entangled.
 The correlations created by the postselection can be viewed as classical ones and thus the precision scales as $\sqrt{N}$.
-The way this method improves the Cram\'er-Rao bound is simply by increasing $ \Delta H$, a task that can be done in a non-coherent way, and thus might be much simpler, experimentally, than the creation of entanglement.
+Instead, the Cram\'er-Rao bound is improved simply by increasing the variance of the Hamiltonian, a task that can be done in a non-coherent way, and thus might be much simpler, experimentally, than the creation of entanglement.